 - Poor revenue cycle management

 In an age where 97% of medical practices have reported a drop in patient volume due to COVID-19, timely payments can reduce the financial stress on your practice and increase consistency.

 2. Inaccurate Patient Information Hurts Billing and Collection

 Inaccurate and incomplete patient information presents a significant obstacle for on-time payments.
 Errors can include everything from an incorrect birthdate to outdated insurance information.
-Consistently capturing accurate patient information, and keeping that information updated, is critical to billing and collection.
+Consistently capturing accurate information at patient registration, and keeping that information updated, is critical to billing and collection.

 Manual processes increase opportunities for human error.
 Simple mistakes such as typos or copying and pasting the wrong data can result in claim denials and unhappy patients.
-Proper documentation not only results in cash flowing into the practice more quickly, but it also helps prevent the sticker shock of larger-than-expected medical bills for patients.
+Proper documentation and “clean claims” not only result in cash flowing into the practice more quickly, but also helps prevent the sticker shock of larger-than-expected medical bills for patients.

 Patient scheduling and practice management tools capture patient information in one convenient location.
 This information serves as a single source of truth for verifying insurance coverage, billing services, and collecting payment.
 And automated intake forms—which can be electronically distributed, returned, and added to patient records—ensure the greatest accuracy and relevant patient information.